metosin/reitit/doc/ring/coercion.md

 Below is an example with [Plumatic Schema](https://github.com/plumatic/schema).
 It defines schemas for `:query`, `:body` and `:path` parameters and for http 200 response `:body`.

-Handler can access the coerced parameters can be read under `:parameters` key in the request.
+Handlers can access the coerced parameters via the `:parameters` key in the request.

 ```clj
 (require '[reitit.coercion.schema])